eofitg/Clear-Placed-Blocks/README.md

 - Automatically clear all placed blocks when the server shuts down.

 ### Notes
-This plugin has only been tested on Minecraft 1.8.8.
+This plugin has only been tested on Minecraft 1.8.8 Paper Server.